mawimawi/datadjables/docs/tryout.rst

 Create a new Django project::

-  django-admin startproject mydatatables
+  django-admin startproject mydatadjables

-copy the datatables directory into the project directory
+copy the datadjables directory into the project directory

 Make sure that your settings file has the following configured::